Genivia/ugrep/README.md

                   driver interprets some of it as  commands.   `hex'  reports  all matches  in hexadecimal.  `with-hex` only reports binary matches in hexadecimal, leaving text matches alone.
-A match is  consid- ered  binary  if  a match contains a zero byte or an invalid UTF encoding.
+A match is  consid- ered  binary  if  a  match  contains  a zero byte or invalid UTF encoding.
 See also the -a, -I, -U, -W, and -X options.

            --break